arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 *****

 --{{2}}--
+There are two types of fields in this `SELECT` statement.
+We are only selecting fields that 1. we are grouping by in the `GROUP BY` statement, or 2. are aggregate functions.

+--{{2}}--
-Notice that the rows being output by the `GROUP BY` statement correspond to the same rows we would have gotten using a `DISTINCT` statement -- only combinations that actually correspond to rows of the `patients` table appear.
+Notice, also, that the rows being output by the `GROUP BY` statement correspond to the same rows we would have gotten using a `DISTINCT` statement -- only combinations that actually correspond to rows of the `patients` table appear.
 The aggregate function `COUNT` gives a single value for each of those distinct combinations.

 ### `HAVING`